Introduction

 Advanced Techniques for Food Storage and Cleanliness

-• Use Boric Acid: Sprinkle boric acid around areas where food is stored.
-This substance is toxic to roaches and can help reduce their population.
+- Utilize Boric Acid: Sprinkle boric acid in food storage areas; it’s toxic to roaches and can help reduce their numbers.

-• Install Motion-Activated Lights: Roaches are nocturnal and prefer dark environments.
-Installing motion-activated lights in your kitchen can deter them from foraging for food at night.
+- Install Motion-Activated Lights: Since roaches prefer dark environments, motion-activated lights in your kitchen can deter them from scavenging at night.

-• Employ Professional Pest Control: If you have a severe infestation, consider hiring a professional pest control service.
-They can provide targeted treatments and advice on preventing future infestations.
+- Consult Professional Pest Control: If facing a serious infestation, professional pest control can provide targeted treatments and valuable advice.

 Maintaining a Roach-Free Home